yashhdubey03/budget-monitoring-variance-analysis-powerbi/README.md

 ## Tools Used

-* Power BI for data modeling and visualization
+- Power BI
-* DAX for variance and utilization calculations
+- DAX for variance and utilization calculations
-* Excel as the data source
+- Excel as the data source

 ---

-### Final note
+### Final Note

 This project emphasizes **financial interpretation supported by numbers**, not just visual presentation.
 Every metric and visual was selected to answer a specific question about performance, efficiency, and risk.

-This version is **clean, descriptive, numeric, and technically correct**.